liamwalsh1980/Milestone-Project-1/README.md

 * I obtained content for the resources page paragraph titled -  Tips for New Autism Parents.
 The content was taken from <a href="https://www.appliedbehavioranalysisedu.org/6-strategies-for-encouraging-a-non-verbal-child-to-communicate/" target="blank">Applied Behavior Analysis Edu</a> - 6 Strategies for Encouraging a Non-Verbal Child to Communicate.

 ### Code
+* <a href="https://getbootstrap.com/" target="_blank">Bootstrap 5.0</a>: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 * <a href="https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_link_mailto" target="blank">Link to my email icon</a> supplied by my mentor - Seun Owonikoko using
 <a href="https://www.w3schools.com/tags/" target="blank">w3schools</a>.